2009-10 Goldwater Scholar

 College: College of Science

 Additional Program: University Honors Program

-At Purdue, Brian double majored in Computer Science Honors and Mathematics and minored in Japanese.
+At Purdue, Brian majored in Computer Science Honors and minored in Mathematics and Japanese.
 He earned numerous honors including the CRA Outstanding Undergraduate Award and the Purdue Computer Science Scholarship.
 He graduated in 2010 with honors.

 Brian's work was not limited to Purdue.
 In his junior year, he traveled abroad and studied at Tohoku University in Sendai, Japan.
 Brian conducted research in the Kobayashi-Sumii laboratory and was supervised by Professor Naoki Kobayashi.
 He was immersed in and learned the foundations of programming languages research, and investigated practical applications of the lab's theoretical process -- calculi work.
 The benefits of his travels were abundant.
 He recalled, "The freedom afforded in Japan taught me how to learn independently from textbooks and papers, as well as how to pursue lines of inquiry of my own creation."
 Brian entered graduate school in Fall 2010, and aims to continue his research professionally in either academia or industry.